 In the state of Florida, the Hal.
 S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a way of emergency assistance for people who are deemed unable to function, are a harm to to others or even themselves, or have exhibited a complete lack of self control around drugs and alcohol.
 The act provides the opportunity for the person to receive an immediate substance abuse evaluation and treatment if necessary.
 This act doesn't center on throwing the individual away in a psych ward, but was created to be combined with an all encompasing treatment plan and work with professionals to support the long-term framework of a healthy recovery through court-ordered motivation.
 For a lot of families all across Florida, when all other has proved to be unsuccessful, this is typically the first stop on the long road to recovery for their loved one.

 The Process of the Marchman Act in Pebble Creek, FL

-Firstly the Marchman Act is a legal action that occurs in court appearances, potential police escorts, and legal documentation.
+First of all the Marchman Act is a legal action that occurs in court appearances, possible police escorts, and legal documentation.
 So, for the loved ones of the suffering person, the Marchman Act process is started by filling out a Marchman Act petition at the local county court.
 Since these acts are legal documents, filed in a court of law, it is imperative that all of the paperwork is signed, filed and completely perfectly.
 If it isn't, it is possible for the individual to be released from the care of the court.
 This is why it is of absolute importance to have a certified interventionist to guide and support the family throughout this trying time.
-Not only can they walk the family, step by step, through the Marchman Act process, but they can make sure that the process, paperwork, and outcome are explained to the family and provide them support throughout the process.
+Not only can they walk the family, step by step, through the Marchman Act process, but they can also make sure that the process, paperwork, and outcome are explained to the family and provide them support throughout the process.